weepingwitch/memebot/README.md

-# monacomemes
+# memebot
-a bot that generates memes about the tufts president
+a bot that generates tufts memes

 it's still really shitty right now, but i hope to gradually improve it